-Homework will be due most Thursdays and must be submitted at the EECS Front Desk (2001 Eaton Hall) before the end of the day (let's say that is 4:00 pm, even though they usually close the doors at 4:30 pm) Late homework will be marked as "submitted" and will be graded but no credit will be given.
+Homework will be due most Thursdays and must be submitted at the EECS Front Desk (2001 Eaton Hall) before the end of the day.
+(The doors close at 4:30 pm, but don't cut it too close!!)
+Late homework will be marked as "submitted" and will be graded but no credit will be given.
 Working within a study group is strongly encouraged but you must submit for grading only homework you have personally worked.
 You can expect that the assigned homework problems have been carefully chosen for their ability to "drive home" the concepts that have been covered in class and to prepare you for the exams.
 You can also expect that each problem has been worked by the instructor and is "do-able."